The Definitive CTO Guide to Train Your Team on Git

 Posted by Zsolt Nagy on September 27, 2023

 Imagine you carefully set up your recruitment process to hire an excellent developer capable of developing and maintaining your applications.
-One developer particular positively surprises your team with their knowledge on their domain of expertise.
-During the on boarding process, everything runs smoothly.
+One developer particularly positively surprises your team with their knowledge on their domain of expertise.
+During the onboarding process, everything runs smoothly.

 Based on your expertise, you may suggest rolling back to a previous version.
 Your freshly hired developer, who seems like an all-star in all other regards, has no idea how to do that.
 He wastes an hour trying to deploy the previous version of your system, resulting in a net loss of $25.000.
 Fortunately, after the hour, the rollback is complete, so you go home feeling some relief.